 Ho Chi Minh Trails have always been the stuff of legends, a supply route from the North to the South along which (somehow) men and arms were moved in large quantities to help the march towards Saigon.
 It started near Hanoi and ran almost 1,000 miles down the length of the country, crossing into Laos at several points, and ending near Saigon (today’s Ho Chi Minh City) where it deposited weapons into the hands of the communist guerrillas fighting against US and Southern Vietnamese forces.

 From the soldier’s road, Ho Chi Minh trails now become a tourist highway, which is added to a bunch of itineraries of the country’s booming tourism.
-A main artery has now become the Ho Chi Minh National Highway, probably the country’s best and the largest public works project since Vietnam War ended 30 years ago.
-Travelling across this unique high-way, no matter what kind of transportation you use, will give the best experience you have ever had.
+The main artery has now become the Ho Chi Minh National Highway, probably the country’s best and the largest public works project since the Vietnam War ended 30 years ago.
+Traveling across this unique high-way, no matter what kind of transportation you use will give the best experience you have ever had.
 The best of Vietnam lays down, from the village to the metropolis, from the jungle though that only in the imagination to the mountain in your wildest dream, together with the amazing diversity of hill tribe and local cultures.
 They are all there!

 My Lai Village